Sarah Glesk

 Biography

 Sarah Glesk is a dance educator, choreographer, and dancer from Spokane, WA.
-She has been a dance adjunct faculty member at Gonzaga University since 2013 and Whitworth University since 2018.
-Additionally, Sarah is a dance instructor at Spokane Ballet Studio and Artistry Motion, and guest teaches summer intensives at several studios throughout Spokane.
-Her areas of expertise include ballet, pointe, contemporary/modern, jazz, dance conditioning, and choreography.
+She has served as an adjunct faculty member at Gonzaga University since 2013 and at Whitworth University since 2018.
+In addition, Sarah is a dance instructor at Spokane Ballet Studio and Artistry Motion and is a frequent guest instructor for summer intensives throughout the region.
+Her expertise encompasses ballet, pointe, contemporary/modern, jazz, choreography, and dance conditioning.
+In 2024, Sarah completed her training with the Mark Morris Dance Group Outreach Program and began teaching Dance for Parkinson’s classes.